 Elevation: 6,980 ft

-Peak 6980 is located north-northeast of Scott Butte and northwest of Peak 6934 at the southwest end of the Beaverhead Range.
-Its accessibility and elevation provide great views of Birch Creek Valley and the east side of the Lemhi Range.
+Peak 6980 is located NNE of Scott Butte and NW of Peak 6934 at the SW end of the Beaverhead Range.
+Its accessibility and elevation provide great views of the Birch Creek Valley and the east side of the Lemhi Range.
+USGS Scott Butte

-Both south ridges provide easy travel to reach the summit.
-We used the western of the two.
+Both South Ridges provide easy travel to reach the summit.
+We used the western of the two ridges.
 This ridge ascends to and through a few rocky ledge bands.
 Though wide, the ledges are short and easy to pass through in a number of spots.